coreyapowell/socks/README.md

 I've written a skeleton 10 times in my life of the same project, I might as well put it in a library and leave it to my minions.

+Currently the socks.c module will compile for QuickJs-NG and import as a module.
+It can also be appended as a big file, like what they're doing, but something needs to trigger the module load in the main executable.
+It detects quickjs.h to know to do that as of current. listen4b.js is working.
+It's a blocking socket right now, but it listens for 20 requests.
+If you keep refreshing you'll see 10 because your browser will keep requesting favicon.